-FLORIDA — Tragedy struck this week after famous Harold Yates was found mauled to death in a swamp.
-Investigations into his death revealed that the 85-year-old oil tycoon had died after telling his business partners that he was going to “withdraw his from the ”.
+FLORIDA — Tragedy struck this week after famous billionaire Harold Yates was found mauled to death in a swamp.
+Investigations into his death revealed that the 85-year-old oil tycoon had died after telling his business partners that he was going to “withdraw his money from the caimans”.

 “I did think it was strange that we were in a swamp in the first place,” she admitted, drying her tears with a $1000 bill.
 “I thought Harold kept his money on some islands in the Caribbean.”